Why your startup needs MVP

-If you came up with an idea of excellent service or app solving user problems, don’t hurry to spend money on developing a fully-fledged product and don’t prepare yourself for months and months of hard work behind the closed doors.
-According to lean startup methodology by Eric Ries new product development starts with finding an answer to the question “Do users actually need this product?”.
+If you came up with an idea of an excellent service or an app solving user problems, don’t hurry to spend money on developing a fully-fledged product and don’t prepare yourself for months and months of hard work behind the closed doors.
+According to lean startup methodology by Eric Ries new product development starts with finding an answer to the question “Do users actually need this product?”
 And MVP concept will help you do it.

 What is MVP?

 MVP (minimum viable product, sometimes mistakenly referred to as minimal viable product or minimum value product) is a product that allows you to receive a meaningful feedback from users, understand what they need and avoid creating something they won’t use.